Eonil/Temp-Editor3/NOTE.md

 Naming Convention
 -----------------
-Types ends with `~Tool` are one-time use only objects.
+Types ends with `~Tool` are one-time use only state-ful objects.